dojot/docs/source/load-testing-dojot-platform.rst

 First of all, you will need a running dojot environment.
 Check the :doc:`./installation-guide` for more info.

-Download dojot's Locust implementation in your machine directly from dojot's repository and change to the corresponding version of your dojot environment:
+To access the Locust implementation, download the dojot repository on your machine and switch to the same version as your current environment:

 .. code:: shell